MatheusJCastro/meafs/docs/installation.rst

    git clone https://github.com/MatheusJCastro/meafs.git

-After cloning, you can install it with pip or run without any installation at all (see the :ref:`Usage - Without Installation <without_installation>` section).
+After cloning, you can install it with pip or run without any installation at all (see the :ref:`Basic Usage - Without Installation <without_installation>` section).

 To build the package and install it with pip from the source, first install the ``build`` package: